On particle Gibbs sampling: Backward sampling

-Backward sampling (BS) does in practice bring improvement to the decay of the autocorrelation function of successive samples of $X_{0:T}$ generated by the Particle Gibbs sampler, i.e. more rapid decay compared to not implementing BS; see our numerical experiments in \prettyref{sec:Numerical-experiments}.
-However, how much improvement depends on the transition kernel \emph{$m_{t}(x_{t-1},dx_{t})$} of the hidden state process $\left(X_{t}\right)_{t\geq0}$.
-If only $X_{0}\sim m_{0}$ is random while \emph{$m_{t}(x_{t-1},dx_{t})$} is a point mass at $x_{t-1}$ for \emph{$t\geq1$}, then it is clear that BS will bring no improvement.
+One does observe in practice that Backward sampling (BS) brings improvement to the decay of the autocorrelation function of successive samples of $X_{0:T}$ generated by the particle Gibbs sampler, that is, more rapid decay compared to not implementing BS; see \cite{Lindsten2012} and our numerical experiments in \prettyref{sec:Numerical-experiments}.
+However, how much improvement depends on the transition kernel \emph {$m_{t}(x_{t-1},\mathrm{d}x_{t})$} of the hidden state process $ (X_{t} )_{t\geq0}$.
+If only $X_{0}\sim m_{0}$ is random while \emph{$m_{t}(x_{t-1},\mathrm{d}x_{t})$} is a point mass at $x_{t-1}$ for \emph{$t\geq1$}, then it is clear that BS will bring no improvement.
 We can however prove that, regardless of $m_{t}$, the empirical average of the successive samples from a CPF kernel with BS will have an asymptotic variance no larger than the asymptotic variance of the empirical average of successive samples from the corresponding CPF kernel without BS.
-The asymptotic variance here is the variance of the limiting Gaussian distribution characterised by the usual $\sqrt{n}$-Central limit theorem (CLT) for Markov chains; see for example \citet{roberts2004general}.
+The asymptotic variance here is the variance of the limiting Gaussian distribution characterised by the usual $\sqrt{n}$-central limit theorem (CLT) for Markov chains; see, for example, \cite{roberts2004general}.

-The following result due to \citet{tierney1998note}, see also \citet{MiraGeyer1999}, formalises this comparison, or ordering, of two Markov transition kernels having the same stationary measure via the asymptotic variance given by the CLT.
-We call this efficiency ordering. \begin{thm} \citep{tierney1998note} For $\xi_{0},\xi_{1},\ldots$ successive samples from a reversible Markov transition kernel $H$ (on some general state space) with stationary measure $\pi$, where $\xi_{0}\sim\pi$, and for $f\in L^{2}(\pi)=\left\{ f:\int\pi(dx)f(x)^{2}<\infty\right\} $ let
+The following result due to \cite{tierney1998note} (see also \cite{MiraGeyer1999}), formalises this comparison, or ordering, of two Markov transition kernels having the same stationary measure via the asymptotic variance given by the CLT.
+We call this efficiency ordering.